Aliases for ADAM15 Gene

 GeneCards Summary for ADAM15 Gene

 ADAM15 (ADAM Metallopeptidase Domain 15) is a Protein Coding gene.
 Diseases associated with ADAM15 include Lung Cancer.
-Among its related pathways are Notch Signaling Pathway (sino) and Degradation of the extracellular matrix.
+Among its related pathways are Degradation of the extracellular matrix and Notch Signaling Pathway (sino).
 Gene Ontology (GO) annotations related to this gene include SH3 domain binding and integrin binding.
-An important paralog of this gene is ADAM19.
+An important paralog of this gene is ADAM12.

 UniProtKB/Swiss-Prot Summary for ADAM15 Gene